arcolinuxd/arco-awesome/README.md

 # ArcoLinuxD Awesome WM

-All credits to Nick Petrov for making this configuration.

-Do you want to contribute and share your knowledge, contact us.

-# Start by installing the latest ArcoLinuxD installation
+# Start by installing the latest ArcoLinuxD iso

 Download at https://arcolinux.info and burn to usb